STK4160 – Statistical Model Selection

 Depending on the number of students, the exam will be in one of the following four forms:

 3.A project paper followed by a written exam.

 4.A project paper followed by an oral exam/hearing.

-What form the exam will take will be announced by the teaching staff within September 15th for the autumn semester and February 15th for the spring semester.
+The form of examination will be announced by the teaching staff by 15 October/15 March for the autumn semester and the spring semester respectively.

 Examination support material